Parent page: Managed Projects

 The timeline shows a progression of events that happen during the life of a project.
 Each of these events appears along the timeline as a dedicated 'event tile'.
 The following sections take a look at the range of events currently supported and presentable as part of a project's historical timeline.

-Related pages: Creating a New Managed Project (browser interface / Altium Designer), Making an Existing Project Available Online, Cloning a Project (browser interface / Altium Designer)
+Related pages: Creating a New Workspace Project (browser interface / NEXUS design client), Making an Existing Project Available Online, Cloning a Project (browser interface / NEXUS design client)

 When a project is created, the Project Created event tile will be added to the timeline.
 This event marks the beginning of the historical timeline for the project.
 As such, it can always be found as the entry at the bottom of the timeline.
 The tile for this event can appear in two distinct variations: